 Why are menhaden harvested?

 Since it’s an incredibly oily fish, you’re unlikely to see menhaden on restaurant menus anytime soon.
 But people have been harvesting it since the American Revolution.
 Back then, it was used on farms as fertilizer.
 Today, the Atlantic menhaden fishery is the largest fishery on the United States’ east coast.
-About 20 percent is used as bait to catch lobsters, crabs, and other seafood, but the lion’s share of the nearly half a billion-pound coast-wide catch is processed into fish oil supplements and food for livestock and pets.
+While roughly 25 percent is used as bait to catch lobsters, crabs and other seafood, the lion’s share of the nearly half a billion-pound coast-wide catch is processed into fish oil supplements and food for livestock, fish aquaculture and pets.

 What led to the resurgence of the Atlantic menhaden?